cesarnml/object-oriented-programming-in-java-specialization/README.md

 ### Course 02 - Java Programming: Arrays, Lists, and Structured Data (14 hours)

 #### Module 01 - Welcome (18 mins)

+- Module Learning Outcomes:
+  1. Combine String using concatenation (already practiced this extensive in the previous course 😮‍💨)
+  2. Build Strings within a Java Program using StringBuilder
+  3. Use arrays to store and manipulate collections of data
+  4. Refactor your programs for improved organization using OOP
+  5. Practice effective algorithm design

 #### Module 02 - Cryptography: Keeping Information Secret